lightbend-labs/dbuild/docs/src/sphinx/deploy.rst

     append to the uri the fragment "#release" if you wish a release to be published at the end of deploy; if the fragment is not present or is not "#release", the artifacts will be left pending in the Bintray repository.
+    The uri format above will work for both generic as well as for Maven-style bintray repositories.

 credentials
   A properties file containing at least the properties "host", "user", and "password".
 The